aerogear/offix/packages/sync/README.md

 }
 ```

-### Squashing Queries
+### Squashing Mutations
-By default AeroGear Sync SDK provides squashing of mutations out of the box.
-This means that if your client is offline and the same mutation is run twice with different parameters they will be squashed into one mutation.
+Multiple changes performed on the same object ID and with the same mutation will automatically be joined by the AeroGear Sync SDK when your client is offline.
 This is beneficial as the client will not have to queue a large amount of mutations to replay once it returns online.

 #### Global Squashing
 This feature is on by default at a global level.
 To disable it on a global level simply do so in your config: